“I want to be single, but with you” – The Viral Letter

 I want to be the one with whom you make love and fall asleep.
 The one who leaves you alone when you’re working and who loves it when you get lost in your world of music.
 I want to live a single life with you.
 Because living our life as a couple would be the same as our single lives now, but together.

 One day, I’ll find you.”

 This is the letter that’s causing a sensation on the Internet.
-I was written by Isabelle Tesier and dedicated to love and longing.
-A “love” that she feels is independent and ideal.
+It was written by Isabelle Tessier and dedicated to love and longing.
+This is a “love” that she feels is independent and ideal.

-You may or may not agree with the idea that she has posed, but what’s clear is that there are a lot of people who identify with her words.
-The truth is that relationships that are “free from prejudices and expectations” are becoming more prevalent in our society.
+You may have differing opinions about her idea, but what’s clear is that there are a lot of people who identify with her words.
+The truth is that relationships that are “free from expectations” are becoming more prevalent in our society.

 What does it mean to be neither friends nor lovers?

-Being friends without being lovers means breaking down the barriers you impose on yourselves when it comes to maintaining a relationship.
-It means setting your rules based on your true needs and concerns, not the expectations that society has set for you.
+Being friends without being lovers means breaking down barriersnot the expectations that society has set for you.

 It’s a different way to enjoy your sexuality